djplaner/canvas-collections/docs/reference/visibility.md

-# On, off, and unpublished

-Whether Canvas Collections is _on_, _off_, and/or _unpublished_ influence who is able to configure and interact with Collections will change.
-This is also dependent on whether its [_live_](../getting-started/use/types.md#live-collections) or [_Claytons_](../getting-started/use/types.md#claytons-collections) collections.
+# Visibility

+For whom Canvas Collection differs for

+1. [Claytons Collections](#claytons-collections) - you've used Collections to create Canvas pages containing representations.
+2. [Live Collections - via userscript](#live-collections---via-userscript) - you're using Collections as a [userscript in your browser](../getting-started/install/individual.md).
+2. [Live Collections - in production](#live-collections) - your [institution has installed](../getting-started/install/institutional.md) Collections into Canvas.

 ## Claytons Collections

 Claytons Collections generates static Canvas pages containing representations of collections.
-Once these pages are created, viewing them does not use Canvas Collections.
-Consequently, the _on_, _off_, and _unpublished_ settings do not influence Claytons Collections.
+Once the pages are created, viewing them does not use Canvas Collections.
+The visibility of Claytons Collections is dependent on the visibility of those Canvas pages.

-Instead, the question is whether the Canvas pages containing the collection representations have been published.
 As per standard Canvas practice, [unpublished pages are invisible to students](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-publish-or-unpublish-a-page-as-an-instructor/ta-p/592)

+## Live Collections - via userscript

+Using Collections via a userscript will emulate the live Claytons Collections experience.
+Much of what's described below about visibility in Live Collections applies.
+However, the major difference is that - if Collections is not in production - only you can see what is happening.

-## Live Collections
+## Live Collections - in production

-Live Collections is when you are interacting "live" with the Canvas Collections code.
-The code is installed either [individually](../getting-started/install/individual.md) or [institutionally](../getting-started/install/institutional.md).
-Canvas Collections provides two sets of interaction functionality:
+!!! warning "Under construction"

+     This section is under construction.
+It will be completed in the next few days.

 1. Configure - teacher/designer roles are potentially able to modify how Canvas Collections is configure.
 2. Interact - all roles are potentially able to use Canvas Collections to navigate a modified view of the Canvas course's modules.